Sushil Chhetri

-Sushil Chhetri (सुशील क्षेत्री) is a Nepalese actor who has worked in the Nepalese film industry for more than a decade.
+Sushil Chhetri (सुशील क्षेत्री) is a Nepalese actor who has worked in the Nepali film industry for more than a decade.
 He debuted in Kollywood with the film Aago which received much hype and sensation.
 Because the story was based on the Maoist crisis it was banned before release.
 He is best known for his movies Aago (2000) and Gaajal (2001).
 Chhetri acted in dozens of Nepali movies and 11 Bhojpuri movies.
 After a sort of disappearance from the Nepali film industry, he came back with his movie Bich Bato (2015).
 Before entering Kollywood as an actor he started his career as background dancer.
 After success in his debut movie he rose to super-stardom with string of box office hits and critically acclaimed movies including Bhai (1999), Gaajal (2001), Khandan (2002), Muskaan (2002), Uphar (2003), Ke bho lau na ni (2003), Khayal khaylaiye ma (2004), Muglaan (2004), and Tribeni (2004).